spc476/a09/README.txt

 		directive unless otherwise specified.
 If specified inside a .TEST directive, they only take effect when the test is run.

+			.OPT TEST ORG <address>

+				Set the starting address for assembling test cases.
+This directive can ONLY appear
+				outside of a .TEST directive, given the nature of the assembler.

 			.OPT TEST POKE <address>,<byte>

 				Write the byte value to the address in the